saltindustries/registration-strength-checker/README.md

 # Registration and Password Strength Checker
-A registration and login system made with Django framework.
+A registration and login system made with Django framework, with a Passord Strength Checker.
 Logic and functionality mainly programmed with Python and JavaScript.
 Designed with HTML and CSS.

 # Requirements
-* Python 3.1
+* Python 3.9 and above

 # Libraries Used
 * [Sweet Alert](https://sweetalert.js.org/guides/) for alerts